alex-lt-kong/devops/mdadm-notes/README.md

 0. Check if the new disk has the correct partition table: `lsblk`

 0. Create mirror with new disk: `mdadm --manage /dev/md0 --add /dev/sdb1`

+## Verify the integrity of an array:

+* Start an check offline: `/usr/share/mdadm/checkarray /dev/mdX`.

+* Check the status by `cat /proc/mdstat`.